slowernews/hamster-system/README.md

 ---
 ### Non-actionable notes (references):

-- non-actionable notes are called **references**  andare managed on a cloud synced folder.
+- non-actionable notes are called **references**  and are managed on a cloud synced folder.

-- Hint: use reference notes to keep your collection of bookmarks. e.g: #bookmarks@frontend
+- hint: use reference notes to keep your collection of bookmarks.

+        e.g: #bookmarks@frontend